hughperkins/tf-coriander/README.md

 ## Installation

-- For now, Ubuntu 16.04 is supported.
-In the future, I plan to support Mac OS X too
+- Ubuntu 16.04 is used for development
+- Ubuntu 14.04 will probably work, but might need some small tweaking (which I can help with)
+- Mac OS X almost working :-)  Latest travis build here: https://travis-ci.org/hughperkins/tensorflow-cl/builds/179727517  `build_pip_package` builds to completion now :-)
 - You need:
   - the tensorflow non-gpu installation pre-requisites,
    - an OpenCL 1.2-enabled GPU, and  OpenCL 1.2-enabled drivers